-This Check list for gut health is your for free.
-It contains the essentials of everything you need to know about maintaing a healthy gut and therefore a health foundation for your overall health
+This Check list for gut health is yours for free.
+It contains the essentials of everything you need to know about maintaing a healthy gut and therefore a solid foundation for your overall physical health and mental wellbeing.

 Change your diet